Fourth Stimulus Check: Is Another Relief Payment Coming?

-(CBS New York) — The last three stimulus checks have helped Americans stay afloat during the pandemic.
-While the economy is moving toward recovery, it’s a somewhat uneven recovery.
-And the financial situations of many people haven’t improved.
+(CBS Philadelphia) — Stimulus checks helped millions of Americans survive during the pandemic.
+The economy is now recovering, though that recovery remains somewhat uneven.
+The financial situations of many people haven’t improved.
 Unemployment still exceeds pre-pandemic levels, and millions of jobs have not returned.
-Meanwhile, the federal eviction moratorium ends in less than two weeks and many states are ending the federal unemployment bonus.
-Can we count on a fourth stimulus check for more government support?
+Meanwhile, the federal eviction moratorium has been extended, but only through the end of July.
+And over half of states are cutting off the federal unemployment bonus early.
+Will there be a fourth stimulus check sometime in 2021 to provide more government support?

-That question hasn’t been definitively answered.
+That question awaits a definitive answer.
 There are plenty of clues, however.READ MORE: Child Tax Credit: Your First Check Is Less Than A Month Away

 Relief payments have helped cushion people from COVID’s economic impact and support the economy in the process.
 They seem to have worked to a certain degree, leading to differing opinions on whether another stimulus check is necessary.